How A Drugmaker Gamed The System To Keep Generic Competition Away

 By the time David Mitchell started taking Revlimid in November 2010, Celgene had bumped the price up to about $8,000 a month.
 When he took his last month's worth of pills in April 2016, the sticker price had reached $10,691.
 By last March, the list price had reached $16,691.

-Revlimid appears to have caught the attention of Health and Human Services Secretary Alex Azar who used it as an example Wednesday — without naming it outright — of how some drug's prices rise with impunity.
+Revlimid appears to have caught the attention of Health and Human Services Secretary Alex Azar, who used it as an example Wednesday — without naming it outright — of how some drug's prices rise with impunity.
 He said the copay for the average senior taking the drug rose from $115 to about $690 per month in the last year.

 Celgene can keep raising the price of Revlimid because the drug has no competition.
 It's been around for more than a decade and its original patent expires next year.
 But today it looks like another four years could pass with no generic competitor to Revlimid.